iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

   caption="Showing the top 6 options makes things a lot easier to understand.\nChicken and feed generated with OpenAI DALL-E 3 and edited by the author."
 />

-Let's suppose the chicken decides to choose the word **"eat"**, despite it only being the third most probably word since it has the third largest feed pile.
+Let's suppose the chicken decides to choose the word **"eat"**, despite it only being the third most probable word since it has the third largest feed pile.

 Unfortunately, our chicken's work is just beginning, because it will now need to choose every subsequent word in the following way.
-Once again, it will be presented with a list of probable words from thousands of hardworking humans in the stadium, and once again it will have to use its tiny chicken brain to select a word.
+Once again, it will be presented with a list of probable words from thousands of hardworking humans in the stadium, and once again, it will have to use its tiny chicken brain to select a word.
 Now our prompt to complete is **"After midnight, the cat decided to eat..."** with the following top 6 possible words and their probability distribution:

 | Food  | birds | plants | grass | mice  | catnip | tuna |
 |-----------|------|----------|------|------|-------|------|